 As beloved as Thanksgiving dinner is, it's the leftovers that we really get excited for.
 After all the stress of the holiday, there's something incredibly comforting about eating cold stuffing straight from the fridge.
 Plus, after you've spent the past couple days cooking, it's nice to be able to mindlessly spread some leftovers onto bread and call it lunch.
 But if you aren't burned out on cooking, there's so much more that can be done with your leftovers, like frying up turkey into carnitas, stuffing veggies into a grilled cheese, or turning mashed potatoes and stuffing into waffles.
-Keep reading for our favorite ways to use up Thanksgiving leftovers.
+Keep reading for our favorite ways to use up every bit of those Thanksgiving leftovers.

 Breakfasts and Sweets